 We believe that naturists experience the wilderness, the natural world, and each other, at a more elemental level.
 Nudity is a state of being, no more no less.
 Removing barriers is fundamental to that natural connection, be they mental barriers, societal burdens, emotional struggles, or, yes, clothing.
 Just as nothing between the soil and our feet, the sun on the skin, is so grounding, so it is true with each of us meeting free of the preconceptions that come with our modern world.
 When we shed our cloths, we also shed the image we have consciously or subconsciously created and struggle to maintain.
 When free from those constraints, all that will manifest is our unique human personality, with all our charms and failings intact, as natural as the fields and waters we travel upon.
-Just as our bodies reflect our great diversity, our past struggles, scars, and joyous hopes, so our unique personalities are freed to meet each other from a place of harmony.
+Just as our bodies reflect our great diversity, our past struggles, scars, and joyous hopes, our unique personalities are also freed to meet each other from a place of harmony.

 Naked in the wilderness is not just something we like to say, it is really what sustains us.
-The wilderness can be anywhere because it is the coming together, creating openness and the corresponding vulnerableness that leads to acceptance.
+The wilderness can be anywhere because it is the coming together, creating openness and the corresponding vulnerability that leads to acceptance.
 Not just of our bodies, but our place in this universe.
 We perceive the earth with all our senses.
 We perceive each other through spirit.

 When you stand before nature, and each other, and affirmatively declare, “Here I am, in this time and in this space” and see your existence validated by the woods, the water, the wind, as well as each member of this community, that is when we find our true life-joy.
 That is where we relax and settle into our being and find peace.